 After fifteen years and three moves, the oath still hangs on our wall.
 The other day I took the time to read the words and let them sink in.
 I stood in awe over how much our kids remain true to their pledges.
 Not only do they still embrace the promises they signed off on as young kiddos, but they continue to carry them forward as young adults, modeling a kind and wholehearted way of living for others.

 Looking back, I believe I might have fared better had I signed an oath for myself.
 Peace may have found me sooner if I had something tangible to look at on the days when fear, frustration, doubt, anger, worry wiggled their way into my heart space.
 I’ve modeled some outrageous behavior over the years.
-But, grace—and an ever-flowing river of love that covers a multitude of sin.
+But, grace—and an ever-flowing river of love that covers a multitude of imperfection.

 Which is why I was thrilled when I stumbled upon Brené Brown’s, The Wholehearted Parenting Manifesto, written in her fantastic book, Daring Greatly.
 Her manifesto contains the unspoken truths my husband and I still carry in our hearts as we do our best to live them out for our children.
 I’ve decided it’s never too late to ink a creed, so I am giving my children a copy of the manifesto for Christmas.